 Your Air Conditioner Produces Unpleasant Smell

-Air conditioners are supposed to improve the indoor air quality by providing the right temperature and eliminating bacteria and harmful elements through the air filter.
+The top air conditioners are supposed to improve indoor air quality by providing the right temperature and eliminating bacteria and harmful elements through the air filter.
 If the unit is releasing unpleasant odours, it may indicate that you need to replace your air filter or that mould is already forming in the ductwork.

 Your Air Conditioner Produces Loud Noise